DiaaEsmail/Reconstruction-of-occluded-text-in-images-for-OCR-using-PConv/README.md

 50 epochs in this phase as well).
 However, we keep batch normalization parameters enabled in the decoder part of the network.

+The two-phase technique does not only avoid the incorrect mean and variance issues, but also helps to achieve faster convergence.
+It takes about 10 days for training the model on COCO-Text dataset for both phases.
+Table below summarizes the training process including the numeric evaluation.

 ### Quantitative Evaluation